metaporia/muse/README.md

 * A `REL_DATE` specifies day-month-year offset, e.g., "3d", "3d2m20y",
   "2m5y", and "1d6y".
 Up to two of the three fields may be omited, but they must remain in the correct order, namely, day-month-year.
-A relative date is represented by a a number of days, months, and years, each of which is subtracted from the date of invocation to generate the lower bound of the date range of searched entries.
+A relative date is represented by a number of days, months, and years, each of which is subtracted from the date of invocation to generate the lower bound of the date range of searched entries.